 Here are a few points to consider when trying to select accurate job titles that incorporate the many hats worn by your employees.

-When employees have multiple responsibilities in an organization but the majority of their day-to-day functions fall within one particular department, it makes sense to link their title to that specific area of the business.
+When employees have multiple responsibilities in an organization, but the majority of their day-to-day functions fall within one particular department, it makes sense to link their title to that specific area of the business.
+Stephanie Troiano, an executive recruiter at Wimbush & Associates Inc., recommends employers start with understanding the most critical aspects of their staff’s position.

-"Start with an understanding of what [employees] do most often and what the most critical aspects of their position are," said Stephanie Troiano, an executive recruiter with The Hire Talent.
-"Think … first in general terms in order to come up with an umbrella title or department that they can fall into.
-The idea is to try and categorize their duties and position broadly, then narrow down from there.”
+“Think … first in general terms in order to come up with an umbrella title or department that they can fall into,” Troiano advised.
+“The idea is to try and categorize their duties and position broadly, then narrow down from there.”

 “We have found great success in letting our employees figure out what kind of job title they would like to have and present us with their name choice and reasoning behind it,” said Deborah Sweeney, CEO of MyCorporation.com.
 “Then, we decide if it is a fit for them or not.”

 Though it’s cheaper to hand out fancy titles than to give out raises, there are often unintended consequences when titles are doled out with ease.
 Title inflation can lead to tension among colleagues and employees who suddenly feel that their old responsibilities are beneath their new titles.
 Often the best policy is to keep it simple and pass over the impressive-sounding titles in favor of logical ones that speak directly to the needs and goals of your organization.